You are invited to join our community of great minds.

 The access code will expire and online enrollment will close at 11:59 p.m.
 CST on June 30.
 Inquiries about accepting membership after this date should be directed to firstname.lastname@example.org

-Phi Kappa Phi provides more than $1 million in awards and grants each year to outstanding students and members.
+Phi Kappa Phi provides $1.3 million in awards and grants each year to outstanding students and members.

 The Society's motto is "Let the love of learning rule humanity."